ktraff/style-guides/style/javascript.md

 should also use ES6 classes.
 Some things to keep in mind when using ES6
 classes:

-- Use `static` properties instead of adding propertiers to the class object after defining the class.
 - Use `extend` syntax for inheritance.